ihsan-project/ihsan-api-hapi-mongoose/README.md

 ## Development

-- Using [Hapi Pal](https://hapipal.com/) to bootstrap some boilerplate libraries and architecture.
-- Following the [Server/Plugin Seperation](https://hapipal.com/best-practices/server-plugin-separation) design pattern.

-After you've followed all the steps in `Environment` section above, install all the node modules locally by running `npm install`.
+After you've followed all the steps in `Environment` section above, install node modules by running `npm install`.
 These are all the libraries that the server needs to run.

-Then you will need to setup your local databse by running `npm run dev-db-setup`.
+Then setup your local databse by running `npm run dev-db-setup`.
 Once that runs successfully, you are ready to `npm start` your local server instance!
 Normally the baseURL will be `http://localhost:3000` unless you play with the `./server/mainfest.js` file's `host` and `port` keys.

 Make sure that you can also run `npm test` successfully.
 A full successful run of these tests is required before any pull request for changes are accepted.
 Use `npm test -- -i [test id]` to run a specific test (or ranges use `-i 1-3,5`).
 Use `npm run test-list` to get a list of all the tests in the systerm.